 Be sure to make all identification markings as permanent as possible.
-Thefts should immediately be reported to the Dean of Students Office and the Office of Public Safety.
+Thefts should immediately be reported to the Office of Student Life and the Office of Public Safety.
 The Office of Public Safety maintains a “Lost and Found.”
 The College highly recommends that students lock their doors if their room is unoccupied and that they do not loan their room keys to anyone.
 The College encourages all resident students to carry insurance coverage on their personal property.
 Items in Lost and Found will be maintained for a year and then disposed of if unclaimed.

 The Office of Public Safety